hced/BAM/BAM_Specification.md

 ### Architecture/Operation

-`BAM` should be included as a pre-installed add-on in official Blender builds.
+`Blender Add-on Manager` (abbreviated `BAM`) should be included as a pre-installed add-on in official Blender builds.
 (Disabled by default.)

 It connects to a Git-versioned [ json ] file called `blender_addon_versions.json` on [ GitHub ] in order to compare installed versions with the latest available and update outdated add-ons.